vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 - *Secure access to backend services:* Since RSC run only on the server, they have direct access to data sources such as databases and file systems while safely keeping sensitive data and logic away from the client.

-On the other hand, because RSC do not re-render on the client, they can't use most of React's APIs, such as state and effects.
+On the other hand, because RSC are not sent to the browser, they can't use any interactive APIs like `useState`.
 To differentiate RSC from other React components, the latter have been renamed to Client Components.

 Moreover, the logic behind RSC needs to be tightly integrated with the bundler, the server, and the router.
 This is why, currently, [the simplest way to use RSC is with Next.js 13.4+](https://react.dev/learn/start-a-new-react-project#bleeding-edge-react-frameworks), which incorporates them into its newly re-architected App Router.

+_NOTE: The term "server" in Server Components doesn't strictly mean that these components run on a server in real-time; rather, rendering ahead of time.
+For instance, by default, [Next.js configures Server Components to render at build time](https://nextjs.org/docs/app/building-your-application/rendering/server-components#static-rendering-default)._

 ### Boundaries
-Since Server Components run only on the server and don't support interactivity, they can't be mixed with Client Components.

 When building with Next.js, all components are assumed to be Server Components by default.
-To create a Client Component, you need to "opt-in" by adding the `'use client'` directive at the top of the component file.
+To add interactivity, you need to "opt-in" by adding the `'use client'` directive at the top of the component file.
+This directive will convert the all the components in that file into Client Components.

 However, Client Components can only import other Client Components.
 This means that when we import a Client Component into a Server Component, we create a boundary, and all components down the tree from that point will be treated as Client Components.
 Because of this, we don't have to add `'use client'` to every single file that needs to run on the client.
 In practice, we only need to add it when we're creating new client boundaries.

-Let's imagine we are creating a new route in Next.js using a page:
+Let's imagine we are creating a new page in Next.js:

 ```js
 /* app/page.js */
 export default function Page() {